-Local authorities were required to provide information about individual applications for resource consents processed through to a decision (whether it was returned as incomplete, withdrawn by the applicant, or approved or declined by the local authority) in 2014/15 (note: resource consent applications may have been lodged prior to 2014/15).
+The National Monitoring System (NMS) requires local authorities to provide information about individual applications for resource consents processed through to a decision (whether it was returned as incomplete, withdrawn by the applicant or approved or declined by the local authority).

 Information was sought on the following types of applications: